 Watchet LIVE has always been a crime-free festival and we want to keep it that way and work closely with Avon and Somerset Constabulary and the local LVA to ensure the festival runs smoothly.

 Watchet LIVE’s main aim is to provide their visitors with a fun filled, entertainment packed 3 days for all ages to enjoy.
 Festival goers return year on year with old friends and leave making lots of new ones after enjoying a safe event with their family.

 You can help yourself and the future of Watchet LIVE by adhering to our checklist.

-If you are not camping on the festival site, on leaving each evening please keep the noise to a minimum when you walk home and respect people’s property, homes, and gardens.
-Use the litter bins!
+If you are not camping on the festival site, upon leaving each evening please keep the noise to a minimum when you walk home and respect people’s property, homes, and gardens.
+Please use the litter bins!

 Please respect the environment around you – the town, its fixtures & fittings, and people’s homes & gardens.